timseed/kstars_mac_build_from_source/Readme.md

 cmake --install .
 ```

-The next thing I have eventually worked out if the build order, KStars complained that it needed Kio NewStuff Plotting (and others) So I tried to just build those items, but of course they have pre-requisites.
+KStars complained that it needed Kio NewStuff Plotting (and others) So I tried to just build those items, but of course they have pre-requisites.
 This is the order that I came up with.

-So I believe you need to build in this Order.
+So I believe you need to build in this Order - please note I am not an expert of KF6/KDE

 - kcoreaddons
 - kconfig